hbagde424/ElectionAT/DEPLOYMENT_INSTRUCTIONS.md

 - Added `config/candidateUpload.js` which was missing from production server

+### Missing Route Files:

+- Added `routes/roleRoutes.js` and ALL route files which were missing from previous deployment

 ## Verification

 After deployment, your server should no longer show these errors: